7 Lawyer Cover Letter Templates That Win Legal Jobs in 2026 (Proven by 6M+ Users)

 Do I need a different cover letter for every firm?

 Yes.
 Generic cover letters in legal hiring are immediately obvious and immediately rejected.
 Each letter must reference the specific firm’s practice areas and culture.
-StylingCV automates this.
+StylingCV automates this so you can create tailored letters in under a minute.

 Is a cover letter still required for legal jobs in 2026?